 - Keep covered, reduce the heat to medium low, and let simmer for 15 minutes.

-- Strain, add to a large pitcher and add 8 cups water.
+- Strain and add to a large pitcher, then add 8 cups of water.

 How Often To Drink – What To Expect